 Summary of the class action

 The Nexus 6P is a high-end cellphone commercialized in Canada since November 2015.

 Despite its high cost, after only a few months of use, the phones turn off even if the pictogram on the screen indicates that there remains battery, even 30 or 40% battery.
 The phone can only turn on again if it is connected to a charger.
 The display screen turns on again, showing the same remaining battery level as when it was turned off.
 The battery will empty again very quickly as soon as it is disconnected.

 Deficiencies in Nexus 6P cell phones seriously affect the purpose for which they are normally intended, including wireless communication.
 The battery life of the Nexus 6P is unreasonable in comparison to a typical battery for a phone of such high value.

-The premature discharge of the Nexus 6P’s battery is directly related to a faulty battery design.
+The premature draining of the Nexus 6P’s battery is directly related to a faulty battery design.
 It is a serious hidden defect under both the Consumer Protection Act and the Civil Code of Québec.

 Judge Gary D.D.
 Morrison of the Superior Court dismissed the application and refused to authorize the class action, but Mr. Tenzer appealed that decision and the Court of Appeal ruled in his favour.
 On May 11, 2020, the Court of Appeal authorized the class action.